Basilea reports strong financial results 2022 based on successful implementation of new strategy

 Basel/Allschwil, Switzerland, February 14, 2023

-Basilea Pharmaceutica Ltd. (SIX: BSLN), a commercial-stage biopharmaceutical company committed to meeting the needs of patients with severe bacterial or fungal infections, announced today its results for the financial year ended December 31, 2022.
+Basilea Pharmaceutica Ltd. BSLN, a commercial-stage biopharmaceutical company committed to meeting the needs of patients with severe bacterial or fungal infections, announced today its results for the financial year ended December 31, 2022.

 David Veitch, Chief Executive Officer, stated: "2022 was a year of transition and execution and we are well on track towards our strategic goal of becoming a leading anti-infectives company.
 Our commercial-stage anti-infectives brands made great progress in 2022 and are well positioned to continue their success story in 2023 and beyond.
 2023 will be an important year for our antibiotic Zevtera, as we are preparing the submission of a New Drug Application for the United States by March/April this year, seeking approval for the treatment of Staphylococcus aureus bacteremia, acute bacterial skin and skin structure infections and community-acquired bacterial pneumonia.
 We believe the United States represents around 80 to 90 percent of the global sales potential for Zevtera and we intend to enter into a commercial partnership, prior to the regulatory decision."